Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Effectiveness and Sample Efficiency

 \fig{rq2_1} and \fig{rq2_2} demonstrate the sample efficiency results for different systems.
-We observe that for both latency and energy, faults \ourapproach achieved significantly higher gains with significantly less number of samples.
-For \textsc{Xception}, \ourapproach required a 8x lower number of samples to obtain 32\% higher gain than DD.
-The higher gain in \ourapproach with a relatively lower number of samples in comparison to correlation-based methods indicates that \ourapproach causal reasoning is more effective in guiding the search in the objective space. \ourapproach does not waste budget with evaluating configurations with lower causal effects and finds a fix faster.
+We observe that, for both latency and energy faults, \ourapproach achieved significantly higher gains with substantially fewer samples.
+For \textsc{Xception}, \ourapproach required a 8$\times$ fewer samples to obtain 32\% higher gain than \textsc{DD}.
+The higher gain in \ourapproach in comparison to correlation-based methods indicates that \ourapproach's causal reasoning is more effective in guiding the search in the objective space. \ourapproach does not waste budget evaluating configurations with lower causal effects and finds a fix faster.

-\ourapproach~{\em can resolve misconfiguration faults significantly faster than correlation-based approaches}.~In~\Cref{tab:rq1_1,tab:rq2}, the last two columns indicate the time taken (in hours) by each approach to diagnosing the root cause.
-For all methods, we set a maximum budget of 4 hours.
-We find that, while other approaches use the entire budget to diagnose and resolve the faults, \ourapproach can do so significantly faster, \eg, \ourapproach is $13\times$ faster in diagnosing and resolving faults in energy usage for x264 deployed on \xavier and $10\times$ faster for latency faults for \textsc{Bert} on \txtwo.
+\ourapproach~{\em resolves misconfiguration faults significantly faster than correlation-based approaches}.
+In~\Cref{tab:single_1,tab:multi_1}, the last two columns indicate the time taken (in hours) by each approach to diagnosing the root cause.
+For all correlation-based methods, we set a maximum budget of 4 hours.
+We find that, while other approaches use the entire budget to diagnose and resolve the faults, \ourapproach can do so significantly faster.
+In particular, we observed that \ourapproach is $13\times$ faster in diagnosing and resolving faults in energy usage for \textsc{x264} deployed on \xavier and $10\times$ faster for latency faults for \textsc{Bert} deployed on \txtwo.